Abdul Rahman of Negeri Sembilan

-Tuanku Sir Abdul Rahman ibni Almarhum Tuanku Muhammad GCMG (Jawi: توانكو سر عبدالرحمن ابن المرحوم توانكو محمد; 24 August 1895 – 1 April 1960) was the first Paramount Ruler or Yang di-Pertuan Agong of the Federation of Malaya, eighth Yang di-Pertuan Besar of Seri Menanti and second Yang di-Pertuan Besar of modern Negeri Sembilan.
+Tuanku Abdul Rahman ibni Almarhum Tuanku Muhammad GCMG (Jawi: توانكو سر عبدالرحمن ابن المرحوم توانكو محمد; 24 August 1895 – 1 April 1960) was the Yang di-Pertuan Besar of Negeri Sembilan from 1933, and the first Yang di-Pertuan Agong of the Federation of Malaya from 1957, until his death in 1960.

 Early career

 Born at Seri Menanti on August 24, 1895, he was the second son of Tuanku Muhammad ibni Tuanku Antah, first Yang di-Pertuan Besar of modern Negeri Sembilan and seventh Yang di-Pertuan Besar of Seri Menanti (1888–1933) by his second wife, Tunku Puan Chik.

 He received his primary education at the Jempol Malay School, going on to the Malay College between 1907 and 1914.
 He worked at the Federal Secretariat in Kuala Lumpur for a period of one year before being appointed Assistant Collector of Land Revenue in Seremban.
-He served in the Malayan Volunteer Infantry as a Second Lieutenant, to be promoted Lieutenant in 1918.
+He served in the Malayan Volunteer Infantry as a second lieutenant, and was promoted lieutenant in 1918.

 On the death of his elder brother, Tunku Abdul Aziz, in 1917, he was groomed as heir to the throne and received the title of Tunku Muda Serting.

 He was later appointed as Assistant Malay Officer in Klang before being transferred to Sepang.
 He was then assigned to work in Ulu Selangor as Assistant Collector of Land Revenue.
 As a result of his perseverance and diligence, he was promoted to Assistant District Officer.
 The turning point of his career was in 1925, when he served for a short period in the Kuala Lumpur Supreme Court.

-In 1925, he accompanied his father, who was then the ruler of Negeri Sembilan, on a trip to the United Kingdom for the British Empire Exhibition in Wembley and to visit His Majesty King George V. During the journey to the United Kingdom, he decided that he wanted to study law.
+In 1925, he accompanied his father, who was then the ruler of Negeri Sembilan, on a trip to the United Kingdom for the British Empire Exhibition in Wembley and to visit King George V. During the journey to the United Kingdom, he decided he wanted to study law.
 With the approval of his father Tuanku Muhammad, he stayed in the United Kingdom until he completed his studies and received a degree in law.

 He stayed on to qualify as a barrister from Inner Temple.
 Three years later, in 1928, he was admitted to the bar.
 In London, he was elected first President of the Kesatuan Melayu United Kingdom, one of the earliest Malay nationalist groups.

 Upon returning to Malaya in December 1928, he served in the Malayan Civil Service in various parts of the country.
 For the first few years, he worked hard until he became a Magistrate.
 Subsequently, he was appointed District Officer.